Skip to main content

 If your trait fits these criteria then make_trait_impl is likely the easiest way to write your derive handler.
 The arguments are as follows:

-• s: The struct to make the impl for
+• s: The type definition to make the impl for

 • trait_name: The name of the trait to derive.
 E.g. quote { Eq }.